trpc/trpc/www/docs/reactjs/infer-types.md

 }
 ```

-## Creating Abstract Router types
+## Infer abstract types from a "Router Factory"

-You can also infer abstract types for router interfaces which you share around an application via a router factory.
-For example:
+If you write a factory which creates a similar router interface several times in your application, you may wish to share client code between usages of the factory. `@trpc/react-query/shared` exports several types which can be used to generate abstract types for a router factory, and build common React components which are passed the router as a prop.

 ```tsx twoslash title='api/factory.ts'
 // @module: esnext